HumanBrainProject/atlas_core_lib/README.md

 ## Basic setup

-The library is using the latest production version of the Atlas Core API.
+The library is using the latest production version of the Atlascore API.
 If you want to use a development version you have to set it as an environment variable:

 `export ATLAS_CORE_ENV=DEV`